DecisiveAI/mdai-docs/src/install/testing.md

 ## What kind of user are you?

 1. I don't have any existing agents/collectors that I can use to send telemetry right now. **Use Option 1!**
-2. I have existing sources of telemetry I'd love to point to my new engine! **Use Option 2!**
+2. I have existing sources of telemetry I'd love to point to my new nucleus! **Use Option 2!**

 ### Option 1 - Use test data